1. What is

 Ki Ho'alu -- Hawaiian slack key guitar, is a fingerstyle guitar

-artform created by Hawaiians in early 1800's when guitars were first
+artform created by Hawaiians in late 1700's when guitars were first

 introduced to Hawaii.
 The traditional form combines altered tunings